MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 05/01-MiniLab_VNet Peering.md

 1. Click on `Create`

-1. Repeat this process in order to have 2 virtual networks available
+1. Repeat this process for `virtualnetwork2` in order to have 2 virtual networks available

 ## Configure VNet peering on the first virtual network